Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 The answer I give is that all customers start off with questions at some point.

-Even if they are not an ideal customer now if your company starts educating them on terminology and your processes they will be an amazing customer in the future.
+Even if they are not an ideal customer now, if your company starts educating them on terminology and your processes through blog posts and emails, you can establish a solid foundation.

 2. Brand Awareness & Being Top Of Mind